timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 ## Novelty

 * **Coordination Kernel**: Instead of implementign sepcific coordination needs on the server, Zookeepr expose an API that enables application developers to implement their own primitives.
+* High Performance
+    * key ideas: asynchronous client requests, read by any replica

 ## Takeaways

-??
+* How to build coordination primitives using Zookeeper ??
 How the system guarantees(per client of FIFO execution of requests and asynchronous-linerazability) interact ??
 Zab: a leader-based atomic broadcast protocol to guarantee that update operations satisfy linearisability